How to optimize your automotive manufacturing process

 But overall, JIT manufacturing can be a beneficial production strategy for businesses looking to improve efficiency and reduce waste.

-Katana is a versitile ERP system that is flexiable to use all across the manufacturing industry.
+Katana is a versatile system that is flexible to use all across the manufacturing industry.
 We even offer a 14-day free trial, so you can see firsthand how Katana will take your business to the next level.

-With careful vigilance, it’s easy for electronic items to become outdated or acquire defects.
+Without careful vigilance, it’s easy for electronic components to become outdated or acquire defects.
 This article looks into all the challenges those working in the electronics manufacturing industry face and how they can fix them.